iainhouston/dockerPython/README.md

 ## Execution model

-A recent (Sept 2016) update to the *Openwhisk* image `openwhisk/dockerskeleton` has simplified what we have to do to make a Python app inot an *OpenWhisk* Docker action by hiding from us any concern over the RESTful api behind the scenes.
+A recent (Sept 2016) update to the *Openwhisk* image `openwhisk/dockerskeleton` has simplified what we have to do to make a Python app into an *OpenWhisk* Docker action by hiding from us any concern over the RESTful api behind the scenes.

 All we have to do is to edit the `Dockerfile` and make sure our Python (2.7 right now) is accepting parameters and supplying outputs in the appropriate format.

+Note that this will be an Openwhisk *Docker* action.
+It may be simpler to have Openwhisk run your Python as a *Python action snippet*.
+However, by doing it in the way described below, you have the freedom to include application assets (data files and Python modules) in your action.

 ## How to build the action